mikebway/poc-gcp-ecomm/README.md

 │
 ├── infrastructure  <-- Contains a Makefile that can setup or teardown Pub/Sub topics etc.
 │
+├── order           <-- Source code and Makefile for the order-service Cloud Run container.
+│
 ├── orderfromcart   <-- Source code for a Pub/Sub subscriber Cloud Function that consumers │                       shopping cart publications from the carttrigger function and records │                       new orders in the order data set.